rendznicoy/rendznicoy/README.md

-# Creative Fullstack Developer & Aspiring Data Scientist from the Philippines
+# Fullstack Developer & Aspiring Data Scientist from the Philippines

 A Computer Science undegrad from Visayas State University—Dean’s Lister, award-winning trainee, and passionate problem-solver.
 Skilled in programming, data science, web development, and design, I build scalable systems with clean code and thoughtful UI/UX.
 Equal parts creative and technical—because why not both?